Pshy0/pshy_merge/README.md

 You can merge modules using `./combine.py pshy_merge.lua [module_names_to_merge]` script.

-Your modules must be located in a filder within `modules/`, by default, choose `modules/other/`.
+Your modules must be located in a folder within `modules/`, by default, choose `modules/other/`.

-When including `pshy_merge.lua`, either on the command line or with `-- require pshy_merge.lua`,
+When including `pshy_merge.lua`, either on the command line or with `-- @require pshy_merge.lua`,
 you can merge modules even if they would otherwise be conflicting because they use the same events.

 The merging script will look for `-- @require` directives,